A high-end Dyson v11 cordless vacuum cleaner that ticks all the boxes, even with the high price tag.

 This is a little different to the classic dusting brush in that the bristles are firmer.
 It’s good for stubborn dirt and grime that is in your carpets, and does remain fairly gentle on these surfaces.
 It’s actually quite a handy little tool to have, and you’ll get a lot more use out of it than you think.

 #4 Crevice Tool

-Long and slim, this tool has been designed to reach every nook and cranny; both in regular cleaning and above floor vacuuming.
+A crevice tool is long and slim, this tool has been designed to reach every nook and cranny; both in regular cleaning and above floor vacuuming.
 It can be attached directly to the machine or to the wand, allowing for more flexibility while you clean.

 #5 Fluffy Floorhead

 Designed exclusively for hard floors.
 The Fluffy floorhead is really gentle on your hard floors, while also working hard to collect large and fine debris without snow ploughing.
-Additionally, you won’t get this tool with the V11 Animal, it only comes with the Absolute.
+Additionally, you won’t get this tool with the Dyson V11 Animal, it only comes with the Absolute.

 #7 Wand Storage Clip

 One of the most welcome additions, it is able to hold the combination tool quite comfortably, and clips onto the wand.
 As it is the most used tool, it makes sense that the storage clip would hold it.
 It’s way better than the previous models in the V range because of the added convenience and the fact that you no longer have to try and fill your pockets with every tool while you clean.

 #8 Docking Station